Update 2021–03–20: You can now buy the first tome, dedicated to the software craft.

 When developing a back-end, data and data security (confidentiality, availability, integrity, validation, etc) is a key focus point.
 When doing front-end work it’s more about UI and UX, but there’s much more than that.

-Whether you’re a back-end developer, a front-end developer, an IT architect, a pentester, a tester, infrastructure manager, team/project manager, junior or senior, then this book has something in store for you.
+Whether you’re a back-end developer, a front-end developer, an IT architect, a pentester, a tester, infrastructure manager, team/project manager, junior or senior, then this series has something in store for you.

-I’m already a seasoned full-stack developer, why should I read this?
+I’m already a seasoned full-stack developer, why should I read Dev Concepts?

 Do you have a clear understanding of what it means to create a highly available solution?
 Have you heard about quorums, leader election algorithms?
 Do you know about IAM, RBAC, ABAC, LDAP, why LDAPS is to be preferred, or what zero-trust security models are?
 Have you dived into containerization, Docker, and Kubernetes so far?
 Do you have experience with NoSQL databases and what the implications are for your applications did you use both in production?

-Do you know about the OWASP Top 10, XSS, CSRF, important security headers like the Content Security Policies, HSTS, and the like?
+Do you know about the OWASP Top 10, XSS, CSRF, BOLA, important security headers like the Content Security Policies (CSPs), Strict-Transport-Security (HSTS), and the like?
 Do you know the difference between symmetric and asymmetric crypto?

-Well, you might have answers for many of those questions, but probably not to all of those.
+Well, you might have answers to many of those questions, but probably not to all of those.
 And there are so many more things that are worth knowing about.

-The path towards software craftsmanship and full-stack software development includes being aware of the overall solution architecture, the impact of decisions made on the back-end for front-end systems, the IT infrastructure consequences of choosing an architectural style or another, how to scale a solution, etc. There are tons of aspects that are important, which I want to touch on in this upcoming book.
+The path towards software craftsmanship and full-stack software development includes being aware of the overall solution architecture, the impact of decisions made on the back-end for front-end systems, the IT infrastructure consequences of choosing an architectural style or another, how to scale a solution, etc. There are tons of aspects that are important, which I want to touch on in the Dev Concept series.

-Of course, a single book just can’t have all the answers, but my hope is that this one will bring you enough awareness and knowledge for you to have a broader understanding.
+Of course, even the 12 tomes (1200+ pages!) of the whole series just can’t have all the answers, but my hope is that they will bring you enough awareness and knowledge for you to have a broader understanding.

-If you want more details about the preparation, then I’ll also share details over at IndieHackers: https://www.indiehackers.com/post/devconcepts-book-journey-kickstart-0c0a2eb71a
+If you want more details about the preparation, then I also send weekly status updates over at IndieHackers: https://www.indiehackers.com/post/devconcepts-book-journey-kickstart-0c0a2eb71a

 That’s it for today!